cdktf/cdktf-provider-tfe/docs/notificationConfiguration.python.md

 - *Type:* typing.List[str]

+A list of email addresses.
+This value must not be provided if `destination_type` is `generic`, `microsoft-teams`, or `slack`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/tfe/0.64.0/docs/resources/notification_configuration#email_addresses NotificationConfiguration#email_addresses}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/tfe/0.65.0/docs/resources/notification_configuration#email_addresses NotificationConfiguration#email_addresses}

 ---